SnapLib/typescript-compare/README.md

 are immutable and attempting to mutate them will result in an error.

-It should also be noted that the `Compare` class is intended to compare objects or values that can be interpreted as objects and contain iterable properties (string keys paired with values) or indexes (number keys paired with values).
-Attempting to construct a `Compare` object with `null`, `undefined`, or primitive values as source and/or target arguments will result in, ideally, an error to be thrown or undefined behavior.
+It should also be noted that the `Compare` class is intended to compare objects or values that can be interpreted as objects and contain enumerable properties (keys-value pairs).
+Attempting to construct a `Compare` object with `null`, `undefined`, or non-string primitive values as source and/or target arguments will result in, ideally, an error to be thrown or undefined behavior.

 ## isEqual(unknown, unknown) function